recursecenter/blaggregator/README.md

-##Blog post aggregator for the Recruse Center community.
+##Blog post aggregator for the Recurse Center community.

 RCers are writing awesome blog posts all over the internet.
 This brings them together and provides a place where alums from every batch can discuss